-- Dhamoon, Rita, 2009, Identity/Difference Politics: How Difference is Produced and Why it Matters, Vancouver: UBC Press.
+- Dhamoon, Rita, 2009, Identity/Difference Politics: How Difference is Produced and Why it Matters, Vancouver: University of British Columbia Press.

-- Eisenberg, Avigail, and Will Kymlicka (eds.)
-2011.
-Identity Politics in the Public Realm, Vancouver: UBC Press.
+- Eisenberg, Avigail, and Will Kymlicka (eds.), 2011, Identity Politics in the Public Realm, Vancouver: University of British Columbia Press.

 - Ericson, David F., 2011, The Politics of Inclusion and Exclusion: Identity Politics in Twenty-First Century America, New York: Routledge.

-- Gilroy, Paul, 2000, Against Race: Imagining Political Culture Beyond the Color Line, Cambridge: Harvard University Press.
+- Gilroy, Paul, 2000, Against Race: Imagining Political Culture Beyond the Color Line, Cambridge, MA: Harvard University Press.